NREL/phygnn/README.rst

 PHYGNN
 ******

-An open source repo for Physics-Guided Neural Networks.
+An open source implementation of Physics-Guided Neural Networks (PHYGNN).
+This implementation of PHYGNN augments a traditional neural network loss function with a generic loss term that can be used to guide the neural network to learn physical or theoretical constraints.

+.. inclusion-intro

 Installation
 ============